Academic enrichment and support

 Page Content

-Our diverse academic enrichment and support programs complement the extensive range of learning opportunities offered at Grimwade House.
-We examine the learning needs and strengths of each Grimwade student to identify those those with a passion that could be explored in depth, those who require new challenges to extend their classroom learning, and those who may benefit from additional support.
+We examine the learning needs and strengths of each Grimwade student to identify those with a passion that could be explored in depth, those who require new challenges to extend their classroom learning, and those who may benefit from targeted support.

-Enrichment and extension across the campus
+Enrichment and extension activities

 Responding to student needs